college basketball rankings

 In his final season at Iowa State, Joshua Jefferson is creating serious NBA Draft buzz by being among the team leaders in points, rebounds, and assists.
 But the Cyclones have also gotten strong seasons from guard Tamin Lipsey and top scorer Milan Momcilovic (17.1).

-They are 27-6 ahead of Selection Sunday due to those three and a formidable defense that is giving up 65.0 points a night.
-While they hit a slump recently, they have started to heat up again.
-Scoring three-straight wins.
+They are 27-7 ahead of Selection Sunday due to those three and a formidable defense that is giving up 65.1 points a night.
+They have been up and down over the last two weeks and were eliminated in the semi of the Big 12 tourney by Arizona.

 5. Florida (LW: 6)